Battery-safety-system/Battery-Safety-Sever-Client/readme.md

         $ cd ./main/Client
         $ bash start_client.sh
       ```

     ***Note: Please run PC command before Raspberry pi***

 * Change the Schedule: <br />
-   Open the ./main/Client/config.properties
+   Open the ./main/Client/config.properties <br />
-   choose the ControlMode (1 means currentControlMode; 2 means powerControlMode)
+   choose the ControlMode (1 means currentControlMode; 2 means powerControlMode) <br />
-   then choose controlValueFile and enter the file name
+   then choose controlValueFile and enter the file name <br />
-   save and close config.properties
+   save and close config.properties <br />
-   jump to Run Command Part and run code
+   jump to Run Command Part and run code <br />

 ## Module <a name="Module"></a>

 ### 1. Arduino Model

-Client send pin_num:pin_val& example: 4:1&5:0 to the arduino to control the pin value;
-we use A0, A1 as analog pin
+Please check ArduinoHandler in /main/Client/config.properties.
+We can change Pump, Fan, Relay Pin numbers if we want.
+Also if the port is not right, you can also change USB_Port name.

+### 2. PCAN Model
+you can change the value of CMA_Voltage, CMA_Temp, Cell_Voltage warning and dangerous value to control the system.
+And also, if the Pcan doesn't connect to port can0, you can change the name of channel.

+### 3. Modbus Model
+Here, if we want to change the Modbus limitation, we need to change the values of  "max_vol", "min_vol", "max_crt", "max_dis_crt", "max_power".
+What's more, warning and dangerous level depend on "volLowWarning", "volHighWarning", "volHighDangerous", "volLowDangerous".

 ## Content  <a name="Content"></a>